Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 If the bank didn’t receive the stop payment order in time or if the information you provided was incorrect, it still might process (or pay) the check.

 So if you don’t already monitor your checking account online, you may want to start.
-How often should you monitor your bank account?
-A few times a week works well for many people; daily if you think there’s reason for concern.
+For many people, monitoring your bank account a few times a week works well; daily if you think there’s reason for concern.

 If you believe the bank cashed a check in error and you want to dispute it, it can help if you move as quickly as possible in order to avoid liability.